google/WebFundamentals/src/site/device-access/user-location/obtain-location.markdown

 ## Determine the User's Current Location

-getCurrentPosition() will asynchronously report on the user's current location.
-Call it as soon as the page loads, so that it will correctly populate - and save for later - the starting position:
+The geolocation API offeres a simple 'one-shot' method to obtain the users location  `getCurrentPosition()`.
+A call to this method will asynchronously report on the user's  current location.

 {% highlight javascript %}
 window.onload = function() {